achannarasappa/ticker/README.md

 * If a `currency` is not set (default behavior) and the `show-summary` option is enabled, the summary will be calculated in USD regardless of the exchange currency to avoid mixing currencies
 * Currencies are retrieved only once at start time - currency exchange rates do fluctuate over time and thus converted values may vary depending on when ticker is started
 * If the `currency-summary-only` is set to `true` and a value is set for `currency`, only the summary values will be converted
 * If `currency-disable-unit-cost-conversion` flag to `true`, currency conversion will not be done when calculating the cost basis.
-This can be useful for users that purchase a foreign security and want to use the currency exchange rate at the time of purchase by inputting the unit cost in their local currency (set in `currency`) rather than using the most recent currency exchange rate.
+This can be useful for users that purchase a non-US asset and want to use the currency exchange rate at the time of purchase by inputting the unit cost in their local currency (set in `currency`) rather than using the most recent currency exchange rate.

 ### Custom Color Schemes